Russia Ukraine War Advisory

 EDITORS:

-Russian forces have besieged two strategic Ukrainian ports as U.N. says over 1 million people have left Ukraine and many more are internally displaced since Moscow launched its invasion a week ago.
+Russian troops seized Europe's largest nuclear plant in Ukraine after an attack that set parts of it briefly on fire.
+The U.N. nuclear watchdog said there was no release of radioactive material.
+Ukraine accused Russia of nuclear blackmail.

 Here’s a look at the coverage from our journalists in Moscow, Kyiv, eastern Ukraine and beyond.
+All times Eastern.
 You can find all our text, photos and video by clicking in Russia-Ukraine war hub on APNewsroom.

 ————————————-